ipfs-inactive/interface-js-ipfs-core/SPEC/FILESv2.md

 ### 5. Allow both IPFS and MFS paths in API methods

-Rather than explicitly splitting MFS from the rest of IPFS, we can use MFS paths to refer to content on our local node and IPFS paths to refer to content on the wider IPFS network.
-We can draw an analogy here with way we use Unix paths and URLs today for working with our OS and the Internet.
+Rather than segregating MFS from the rest of IPFS, we can use MFS paths to refer to content on our local node and IPFS paths to refer to content on the wider IPFS network.
+We can draw an analogy here with way we use Unix paths and URLs today for working with files in our OS and the Internet respectively.
+This is natural for many computer users and it's widely understood that the path at the end of a domain navigates through a set of files in much the same way as a path navigates through a set of files on an OS.

 Where it makes sense, we can allow MFS paths in the root level API methods and IPFS paths in the MFS API methods.
 This has already been proven possible as many MFS API methods already accept IPFS paths.

 | Method | Accepts IPFS paths | Accepts MFS paths |
 |---|---|---|